 - If a person believes they have symptoms they will have to isolate until they get a test result, but if that comes back negative and they no longer have symptoms they will be able to come out of isolation.

-A person still won’t be able to get a test unless they are showing symptoms so situations where they have to self-isolate for 14 days due to quarantine post-return to the UK or as a result of test and trace contacts, they will still have to isolate for 14 days.
-They can only get a test within that 14 day period if they start to show symptoms.
-Anyone not complying with an official instruction to self-isolate could be fined £1,000 which rises to £10,000 for serial offenders or serious breaches.
+A person won’t be able to get a test unless they are showing symptoms or have had a positive LFD test, so situations where they have to self-isolate for 10 days due to quarantine post-return to the UK or as a result of test and trace contacts will still require them to isolate for 10 days.
+They can only get a test within that 10 day period if they start to show symptoms.
+Anyone not complying with an official instruction to self-isolate in England could be fined £1,000 which rises to £10,000 for serial offenders or serious breaches.

 What to do if you have a confirmed case in your setting

-The Department for Education (DfE) update on 17 September states that if you have a positive case in your setting you need to ring the DfE’s helpline on 0800 046 8687.
-You should then choose option 1 to get advice on how to proceed.
-A triage system will be in place and should you require it, your local Health Protection Team will get in touch.
+See the Actions for Early years providers which says if you have a positive case in your setting, ring the DfE’s helpline on 0800 046 8687 and choose option 1 to get advice on how to proceed.
 The helpline is manned Monday to Friday from 8am to 6pm and 10am to 4pm on Saturdays and Sundays.
 This option should only be selected if there is a confirmed case of coronavirus (COVID-19) within your nursery.
 Callers will be put through to a team of advisors who will advise on what action is needed based on the latest public health advice, and work through a risk assessment to identify close contacts.

-While the first priority should be to work with public health officials, Ofsted’s latest update says: "Any confirmed cases of coronavirus in the setting, or if the setting has been advised to close as a result, should be reported to Ofsted as soon as reasonably practical, and in any case within 14 days."
+While the first priority should be to work with public health officials, report any confirmed case to Ofsted as soon as possible but within 14 days.

 What to do if you have a suspected case at your setting